vega/altair/RELEASING.md

 ## Before Releasing

-Check all [Vega project](https://github.com/orgs/vega/repositories?type=source) versions are up-to-date.
+Check that all [Vega project](https://github.com/orgs/vega/repositories?type=source) versions are up-to-date.
 See [NOTES_FOR_MAINTAINERS.md](NOTES_FOR_MAINTAINERS.md).

 ## Releasing

 ### Semi-Automated Release

+1. A couple of times a month, GitHub actions will check if notable commits has been made to main (e.g. fixes and features) since the last release.
+If so, a draft release will be prepared and an issue will be opened tagging the maintainers to review it before releasing.
-1. Go to "Actions" tab, click the `Prepare Release Draft` workflow to the left, and then "Run workflow".
+    - It is also possible to trigger this release workflow manually: go to the "Actions" tab, click the `Prepare Release Draft` workflow to the left, and then "Run workflow".
     - This workflow automates the following steps:
         1. Checks for an existing draft release and exits if one already exists.
         2. Uses Cocogitto to inspect conventional commits since the latest `v*` tag.